Cohesive Digests for Ints and Floats

 Attempt 1: Find “Super Type” X

-The first attempt is natural – we purge the type information by introducing a “super type” X
+The first idea is natural – we purge the type information by introducing a “super type” X

 .
 This type should be able to cover all possible values of uint64